 The three points that are closest to the band located within 10% of 256 Hz are 229.1 Hz, 251.2 Hz, and 275.4 Hz.
 The procedure for each of these three points is as follows: If the voltage equals the ideal value of 1/2 volts in this interval, the deviation is 0.0.
 If the voltage is more than 240 millivolts from 1/2 volts, the absolute value of the deviation from 1/2 volts is weighted by a factor of 20.
-If the voltage is more than 240 millivolts of 1/2 volts, the absolute value of the deviation from 1/2 volts is weighted by a factor of 200.
-This arrangement reflects the fact that the ideal output voltage for this range of frequencies is 1/2 volts, the fact that a 240 millivolts discrepancy is acceptable, and the fact that a larger discrepancy is not acceptable.
+If the voltage is more than 240 millivolts from 1/2 volts, the absolute value of the deviation from 1/2 volts is weighted by a factor of 20.
+If the voltage is more than 240 millivolts from 1/2 volts, the absolute value of the deviation from 1/2 volts is weighted by a factor of 20.
+If the voltage is more than 240 millivolts from 1/2 volts, the absolute value of the deviation from 1/2 volts is weighted by a factor of 200.
+This arrangement reflects the fact that the ideal output voltage for this range of frequencies is 1/2 volts, the fact that a 240-millivolt discrepancy is acceptable, and the fact that a larger discrepancy is not acceptable.